storesafe/cordova-sqlite-storage/README.md

 ## Project Status

 This fork will be kept open to concentrate on bug fixing and documentation improvements.
 Bug fixes in the form of pull requests that are well tested, with unit testing if at all possible, and in decent coding style will be highly appreciated.
-Due to professional commitments @chbrody cannot guarantee any level of support at this time.

 ## Project future